Homes for a brighter future in Basingstoke

 Will there be any provisions made for parking for those involved in the demolition and new construction during these phases?

-When we come and speak to you in the new year we want to try and understand more about the impact of parking through these phases.
-We will continue to talk with local neighbours during the site development.
+We’re continuing to look at this and we will be talking about this with our architects.
+We’ll continue to talk with local neighbours during the site development.
 We understand that parking is a concern for the local community.

 Will the new building make use of solar panels to aid in power generation